alvaroHernandez/lofimaker/README.md

 #### Enhancements
+- [ ] More music effects
-- [] change length of default song to at least Daft punk random acess memories vandeway edit
+- [ ] change length of default song to at least Daft punk random acess memories vandeway edit
 - [ ] Move this list to open issues
 - [ ] Move and repeat drums (sync track view with duration)
 - [ ] Change total duration